vuminhduc97/CrossView/README.md

 ### Platform-specific Implementations
 The platform-specific implementation files are organized into separate source files.
 Each implementation file contains the initialization, window creation, and shutdown code for a specific platform.

-Windows: CrossViewWin32.cpp and CrossViewWin32.h
+-Windows: CrossViewWin32.cpp and CrossViewWin32.h
-macOS: CrossViewMac.cpp and CrossViewMac.h
+-macOS: CrossViewMac.cpp and CrossViewMac.h
-Linux: CrossViewLinux.cpp and CrossViewLinux.h
+-Linux: CrossViewLinux.cpp and CrossViewLinux.h
-Android: CrossViewAndroid.cpp and CrossViewAndroid.h
+-Android: CrossViewAndroid.cpp and CrossViewAndroid.h
-iOS: CrossViewIOS.cpp and CrossViewIOS.h
+-iOS: CrossViewIOS.cpp and CrossViewIOS.h
-WebAssembly: CrossViewWebAssembly.cpp and CrossViewWebAssembly.h
+-WebAssembly: CrossViewWebAssembly.cpp and CrossViewWebAssembly.h
-PlayStation 5: CrossViewPS5.cpp and CrossViewPS5.h
+-PlayStation 5: CrossViewPS5.cpp and CrossViewPS5.h
-Xbox: CrossViewXbox.cpp and CrossViewXbox.h
+-Xbox: CrossViewXbox.cpp and CrossViewXbox.h
-No-op mode: CrossViewNoop.cpp and CrossViewNoop.h
+-No-op mode: CrossViewNoop.cpp and CrossViewNoop.h

 ### License
 This project is licensed under the MIT License.
 See the LICENSE file for details.